-These outrageous brownies are based on my homemade brownies recipe and one of my best friends recipe for Chocolate Pecan Pie.
-Combining the two was glorious, a true match made in heaven.
+These outrageous brownies are based on my homemade brownies recipe and my love for pecan pie.

 Pecans and chocolate are a beautiful combination in terms of flavor and texture.
 I took Ari's pecan pie filling and adjusted the ratios to work as a topping.
 I like the addition of chocolate to the filling it helps the pecan pie filling not be so sickly sweet, I find many pecan pies are.